MajaGrys/Homepage/README.md

-# Homepage
+# Portfolio

-This project presents my portfolio, including my skills and completed websites.
-It was created using React, TypeScript and Chakra UI.
+This project was created during a 2-week internship in collaboration with my mentor.
+During the development of this project I had the opportunity to get familiar with React, Typescript, npm and Chakra UI.